infinum/dotnet-handbook/Deployment/Build Pipelines/Azure Pipelines.md

 ## Triggers

 Azure Pipelines supports automatic triggers to run pipelines based on specific events, such as code pushes, pull requests, or scheduled times.
-This ensures that your CI/CD processes are seamlessly integrated into your development workflow.
-You can define triggers for branches, tags, or schedules to suit your CI/CD requirements.
+This ensures that CI/CD processes integrate seamlessly into the development workflow.
+You can define triggers for branches, tags, or schedules to suit the CI/CD requirements.
 For more information about triggers visit the [Azure Pipelines documentation](https://learn.microsoft.com/en-us/azure/devops/pipelines/build/triggers?view=azure-devops).

 ### How do you build the build pipeline?

-You can add the YAML file 'manually', by commiting it in your repository or through Azure DevOps.
-Here is an example how to add a YAML file in your repository through Azure DevOps:
+You can add the YAML file 'manually', by committing it in your repository or through Azure DevOps.
+Here is an example of how to add a YAML file in your repository through Azure DevOps:

-#### 1. Navigate to **Pipelines** tab in your Azure DevOps repository
+#### 1. Navigate to the **Pipelines** tab in your Azure DevOps repository

 Click on the **New pipeline** button in the top right corner.
-Then you will be prompted to select your repository and type of the YAML template you want to use, or just select any template and write your own.
+Then you will be prompted to select your repository and type of YAML template to use, or just select any template and write your own.

-#### 2. Write the YAML file and save changes
+#### 2. Write the YAML file and save the changes

-In this example, we used a custom YAML file for building, testing and deploying ***Example.Api*** project:
+In this example, we used a custom YAML file for building, testing, and deploying ***Example.Api*** project:

 ```yaml
 variables: